VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part2.md

 When pulling, the Tanks must immediately stack together and away from the group to share the auto-attacks alone. *Hephaistos* will do 3 auto-attacks before casting **Aioniopyr**, always mitigate this one for the <span class='debuff'>Bleed</span>.
 The boss will do 2 more auto-attacks before casting **Tyrant's Unholy Darkness**.
 The Tanks must spread to avoid overlapping and the main Tank can use his invulnerability to absorb the 2 next auto-attacks.

-Then *Hephaistos* will cast **Natural Alignment** <span class='speDebuff'>Natural Alignment</span> into **Twist Nature** always displaying the stack and spread gauges.
+Then *Hephaistos* will cast **Natural Alignment** <span class='speDebuff'>Natural Alignment</span> into **Twist Nature** always displaying the stack/spread gauges.
 The two players with the debuff must move in front of the boss while the rest of the group will stack in the middle.
 *Hephaistos* will cast **Tyrant's Flare** and once the AoEs are baited, the <span class='speDebuff'>Natural Alignment</span> players move out of it and the rest of the group will either spread around the baited AoEs or stack right of them for the share.
 Then the boss will cast **Ashing Blaze**, move to the safe safe and either spread or stack to do the second mechanic:
 {% assign slideCounter = 0 %}
 {% include slideshow.html imgLink="nature1-1.jpg;nature1-2.jpg;nature1-3.jpg" imgDesc="Stack middle;Dodge the baited AoEs and spread around them (or stack in front for the share);Dodge <strong>Ashing Blaze</strong> and regroup for the share (or spread for the AoEs)" slideNumber=slideCounter %}